NIST-MNI/patch_morphology/README.md

 ```

 ### Segmentation
+All segmentation tools and scripts require library of labelled samples, which should be obtained **independently**.

 Segmetnation tool require library of presegmented examples ```$train```, number of classes including background ```$classes``` and optionally search radius and patch radius
 Training examples are referenced in a comma separated file in the format: ```<image.mnc>,<labels.mnc>```